oysterhotels/oysterhotels.github.io/_posts/2016-03-03-replacing-crontab-and-task-scheduler-with-rundeck.md

 ## SSH support

-Rundeck can run jobs locally on the machine Rundeck is installed on, or it can run jobs on remote machines using SSH.
+Rundeck can run jobs locally on the machine Rundeck is installed on, or it can run jobs on remote machines [using SSH](http://rundeck.org/docs/plugins-user-guide/ssh-plugins.html).
 For most of our longer-running jobs, we have a single "worker server" that we run jobs on via SSH.

 Rundeck has good support for multiple "node sources".
 For example, in our installation, our techops team has set up Rundeck to use our master node list from [Chef](https://www.chef.io/chef/).

 ## Ad-hoc commands

-Rundeck also has a screen where you can run any ad-hoc command against one or more nodes.
+Rundeck also has a screen where you can run any [ad-hoc command](http://rundeck.org/docs/manual/commands.html) against one or more nodes.
 For example, you might want to check disk usage on a bunch of nodes:

 ![Rundeck ad-hoc commands](/public/images/rundeck-ad-hoc-command.png)

 ## Source control integration

 One of the problems with UIs (like Task Scheduler) is that change tracking is hard or impossible.
 We wanted to be able to see who did what, and when.
 As of version 2.6.0, Rundeck has built-in support for source control integration via git.
-So we hoooked it up to our git repo and now have a changed-tracked log of who did what to the job config.
+So we hooked it up to our git repo and now have a changed-tracked log of who did what to the job config.

 All the project and job configuration is saved in YAML format, so is fairly easy to read, for example: